bramvanoploo/su-endless-scroll/README.md

   * Initial release

 - 1.1.0
   * Big improvement in usability.
-Not real functionality required in the controller anymore.
+No real functionality required in the controller anymore.
 Just two models.
 One filled and one empty.